Undergraduate Physical Education General

 An activity class designed to help the student develop proficiency in the front crawl, back crawl, elementary backstroke, and treading water.
 The breaststroke and sidestroke are introduced.
 Prereq: Demonstrate all completion requirements in the American Red Cross Level II course.

-INTERMEDIATE SWIMMING (ARC LEVEL V-VI)
+INTERMEDIATE SWIMMING (ARC LEVEL V-VI) (GP)

 Physical Education General 151